-This section describes the statistical framework in which we specify a joint mean and variance for the collection of emulators $\{f, f', f^\}$, incorporating information from the ensemble S. Our general strategy in this illustration is to start with (f:S), which denotes an emulator for f constructed from the ensemble, then to specify f' conditionally on (f:S), and then to specify f^ conditionally on f'.
-This sequential approach to constructing our reified emulator has much in common with that of Reese $et\ al.\ (2004)$, who propose a sequential method for integrating expert judgement, simulator evaluations and experimental data in a Bayesian hierarchical model.
+This section describes the statistical framework in which we specify a joint mean and variance for the collection of emulators $\{f, f', f^\}$ , incorporating information from the ensemble S. Our general strategy in this illustration is to start with $(f \mid S)$ , then to specify f' conditionally on $(f \mid S)$ , and then to specify $f^$ conditionally on f'.
+This sequential approach to constructing our reified emulator has much in common with that of Reese et al. (2004), who propose a sequential method for integrating expert judgement, simulator evaluations and experimental data in a Bayesian hierarchical model.
 In its implementation, however, Reese et al.'s approach makes exactly the assertion that we are seeking to avoid, by assimilating expert judgement, the actual simulator evaluations and the system data, all into the same object.
-For the reasons described in section 2, we are concerned both that this assertion may be inappropriate in many applications, and that in applying it we may materially oversimplify the correlation structure.
+For the reasons described in section 2, we are concerned both that this assertion may be incoherent in many applications, and that in applying it we may materially oversimplify the correlation structure.

-We choose to start the quantification of our uncertainty about the function with (f:S) in this illustration because this allows us to avoid formulating our prior for f; this is useful in situations where we have limited information about f beyond that contained in the ensemble S. The alternative-which is more appealing both foundationally and when the ensemble S is small relative to the dimension of the input space-is to specify a proper prior for the collection $\{f, f', f^\}$, and then update this whole collection with S. Our decision to start our treatment with (f:S) is a pragmatic compromise in situations where it is hard to specify an appropriate prior for f, either because f is poorly understood, or where there is sufficient information in the ensemble S that the effort involved in a careful specification of the prior is unlikely to be worthwhile.
-Therefore this section discusses constructing the emulator (f:S), section 6.1, constructing the emulator f' using the emulator (f:S), section 6.2, constructing the emulator f^ using the emulator f', section 6.3, and specifying y in terms of $f^(x^, v^)$, section 6.4.
-At the second and third stages our choices are guided by our judgements regarding the differences between the simulators, and, at the fourth stage, between the system and the reified simulator at its best inputs.
+We choose to start with $(f \mid S)$ in this illustration because this allows us to avoid formulating our prior for f; this is useful in situations where we have limited information about f beyond that contained in the ensemble S. The alternative-which is more appealing both foundationally and when the ensemble S is small relative to the dimension of the input space-is to specify a proper prior for the collection $\{f, f', f^\}$ , and then update this whole collection with S. Our decision to start our treatment with $(f \mid S)$ is a pragmatic compromise in situations where it is hard to specify an appropriate prior for f. either because f is poorly understood, or where there is sufficient information in the ensemble S that the effort involved in a careful specification of the prior is unlikely to be worthwhile.
+Therefore this section discusses constructing the emulator $(f \mid S)$ , section 6.1, constructing the emulator f' using the emulator $(f \mid S)$ , section 6.2, constructing the emulator $f^$ using the emulator f', section 6.3, and specifying y in terms of $f^(x^, v^)$ , section 6.4.
+At the second and third stages our choices are guided by our judgements regarding the differences between the simulators, and, at the fourth stage, between the system and the reified simulator at its best parameterisation.